Frequently Asked Questions

 What is the difference between a CCE-led service project and a placement?

-A CCE-led service project is a project directly facilitated by the Center for Civic Engagement.
+A CCE-led service project is a project directly facilitated by the Center for Civic Engagement, and transportation is provided.
 Throughout the project, a CCE Project Leader facilitates the experience and provides service alongside the student participants.
 At the completion of the project, Project Leaders provide reflection opportunities for students to discuss what they have learned as a result of the experience.

 A placement, on the other hand, is a short or long-term opportunity for individual students.
 Through this model, students are matched with a local community partner for a set amount of time.
 A student must be able to provide his or her own transportation.

 I volunteered on my own, and the organization is not one of your community partners.
 Will the CCE track my hours?

 If possible, before working with an agency that is not on GivePulse, please contact our office for pre-approval so that we can make sure your project meets the characteristics of civic engagement.
 Once you contact our office, we can give your information on how to get they can register with our office.
 Again, it is important to note that in order for your hours to be tracked, our office must approve the agency as well as the volunteer work that you completed.

 What types of community service can you track?